Smart Orbiter v3.0 summary

 Automotive

-USB communication to Raspberry PI
+USB communication with Raspberry PI

 ·